bryanvaldellon/TodoistAssignmentExercise/README.md

 The project used Cucumber BDD, Page Object Model, JUnit as Test Runner, Java -  Maven Project, Selenium Webdriver and Logback classic

 ## Test Run
-To run the whole project, you can execute a Maven Command
+To run the whole project, you can execute a Maven Command - You can download Maven [here](https://maven.apache.org/download.cgi)
 ```bash
 mvn clean verify
 ```